Skip to content

 The Nylas APIs use OAuth 2.0 and let you choose to authenticate using either an API key or access token.
 For more information about authenticating with Nylas, see the Authentication guide.

-The following code samples redirect an end user to Nylas for authentication.
+The following code samples redirect a user to Nylas for authentication.

 Handle the authentication response